-Our lawyers have been filing claims for women all across the country and would be glad to review the facts of your case to see if we can help you get the compensation you deserve.
+Our lawyers have been filing claims for women all across the country and would be glad to review the facts of your case to see if we can represent you in a Taxotere lawsuit and help you get the compensation you deserve.
 If you answer yes to the questions below call us or email us for a no obligation consultation with one of our experienced trial attorneys:

 - I was diagnosed with breast cancer